Joseph T. Sweeney

 I tell you they have not died,

-They live and breath with you;
+They live and breathe with you;

 They walk here at your side,